cewing/training.python_web/source/presentations/session01.rst

 * The ``entry`` class should support a classmethod ``by_id`` that returns a single entry, given an ``id``.

+Remember that in order to have your new model table created, you will have to re-run the ``initialize_learning_journal_db`` script after creating your model.

 .. nextslide:: Words of Advice

 Use the documentation linked in this presentation to assist you.
 SQLAlchemy